 Ricky Nelson in 1959 (AP Photo)

-Ricky Nelson was born 73 years ago today… and not long after, he became a star.
-Nelson was just nine years old when he began appearing with father Ozzie, mother Harriet and brother David on radio program The Adventures of Ozzie and Harriet.
-As he grew up, he graduated to movie and TV star (he was 12 years old for the family's first feature film, Here Come the Nelsons, and the debut of the TV version of Ozzie and Harriet), then teen idol and recording artist.
+Ricky Nelson was born May 8, 1940, 73 years ago today… and not long after, he became a star.
+Nelson was just 9 when he began appearing with father Ozzie, mother Harriet and brother David on the radio program The Adventures of Ozzie and Harriet.
+As he grew up, he graduated to movie and TV star (he was 12 for the family's first feature film, Here Come the Nelsons, and the debut of the TV version of Ozzie and Harriet), then teen idol and recording artist.

 At the peak of his career, in the late 1950s and early '60s, Nelson was one of the very hottest musicians around.
-From 1957 to 1962, only Elvis Presley and Pat Boone charted more Top 40 hits than he did.
+From 1957 to 1962, only Elvis Presley and Pat Boone charted more Top 40 hits.
 And, of course, some of his rock 'n' roll classics made it to the very top of the charts.
 Here's a look at Ricky Nelson's No. 1 hits.

 For the next several years, Nelson rarely left the Top 40, and he was back on top with 1961's "Travelin' Man."